Schleicher cabinet: Cabinet formation

 Schleicher wanted to save and strengthen the system of presidential governments that had begun under Heinrich Brüning.
 Both Brüning and Papen had bypassed the Reichstag and governed using the emergency decrees that Article 48 of the Weimar Constitution granted the president.
-After failing to split the Nazis and bring the party into his government, Schleicher hoped to convince President Hindenburg to declare a state of emergency that would unconstitutionally delay elections and give Schleicher time to finalize his plans and stabilize his government.
+After failing to split the Nazis and bring the party into his government, Schleicher hoped to convince President Hindenburg to declare a state of emergency that would unconstitutionally delay elections and give Schleicher time to finalise his plans and stabilise his government.

-Schleicher took over Papen's cabinet with only three changes: Franz Bracht, who had been minister without portfolio under Papen replaced Wilhelm von Gayl as minister of the Interior, and Friedrich Syrup replaced Hugo Schäffer as minister of Labor.
+Schleicher took over Papen's cabinet with only three changes: Franz Bracht, who had been minister without portfolio under Papen, replaced Wilhelm von Gayl as minister of the Interior, and Friedrich Syrup replaced Hugo Schäffer as minister of Labour.
 As in Papen's cabinet, all members were independents except for two from the German National People's Party (DNVP).